-The building where we camped was one of the buildings by the famous General's Building on the Gubeikou Great Wall.
-The General's Building was the place where the military command structure was set up, and during the famous Great Wall War of 1933, the Chinese army and the invading Japanese army both fought for the The most intense is the General's building and the surrounding buildings.
-Gubeikou is the only section of the Great Wall today that completely preserves the original appearance of the best parts of the Ming Dynasty.
-The winding, undulating Great Wall has been likened to a bird's nest style.
+The building where we stayed was one of the buildings near the famous General's Building on the Gubeikou Great Wall.
+The General's Building was the basis for the military command structure.
+During the famous Great Wall War of 1933, the Chinese army and the invading Japanese army fought for control over the General's Building and the surrounding buildings.
+Gubeikou is the only part of the Great Wall that has preserved the appearance of the finest parts of the Ming Dynasty in its original form.
+The winding, undulating Great Wall has been likened to a birds' nest in shape.

-The Great Wall is named after its W-shaped winding path, which resembles a bow full of arrows.
-The trekking experience is one of astonishment, danger, wonder, speciality and desperation.
-The most precipitous and majestic of all the Great Wall of Beijing, the Wall's rugged, ancient and plain masonry stretches across the lofty mountains and steep hills.
-In the middle of the Great Wall, the desolate and untouched natural beauty can make you feel the unyielding strength of the Great Wall.
-Because of the severe weathering and the steepness of the mountain without any artificial decorations, it is almost straight up and down.
-View of the Old Great Wall.
+The Great Wall of China is named for its winding W-shaped path that resembles a bow full of arrows.
+Trekking can be described as an experience of awe, danger, wonder, specialty, and desperation.
+This is the most majestic and precipitous section of the Great Wall of Beijing, where the ancient, rugged masonry stretches across lofty mountains and steep hills.
+You can feel the unyielding strength of the Great Wall when you are in the middle of the Great Wall, surrounded by untouched natural beauty.
+As a result of severe weathering and the steepness of the mountain, it is more or less straight up and down.

 William Lindsay, British, 63 years old, graduated from the University of Liverpool, England, majoring in geography and geology.
 He graduated from the University of Liverpool, England, majoring in geography and geology, and travelled to China in 1987 with a childhood dream.
 The walk along the Great Wall from Jiayuguan to Shanhaiguan took more than 160 days.
 It was the Great Wall that enabled him to meet his beautiful Chinese wife, and eventually allowed him to stay in China.
 He called himself the "Foreign Red Army" and began the "Long March" to protect the Great Wall.